 Proof of use for trademark registration is something that’s often misunderstood by people who choose to file their own trademark applications.
-It’s not uncommon for people to contact me after receiving a trademark office action from the United States Patent and Trademark Office (USPTO) indicating that registration of their trademark is being refused because the examples of use they submitted (referred to as “specimens”) are insufficient or improper.
+It’s not uncommon for people to contact me after receiving a trademark office action from the United States Patent and Trademark Office (USPTO) indicating that registration of their trademark is being refused because the proof of use they submitted (referred to as “specimens”) is insufficient or improper.
 This trademark specimen refusal causes significant delays in registering their trademark and, in some cases, can even lead to their trademark application going abandoned and having to start the trademark registration process all over again.

 When is Proof of Use Required?

 As you may know, you have the option of filing your trademark application under Section 1(a) (use in commerce) if your trademark is already being used in commerce in connection with the advertising and sale of your products/services.
 When you file your in-use trademark application, you’ll need to submit proper specimens showing use of your trademark.

 On the other hand, if your trademark is not yet in use, you can file your application under Section 1(b) (intent to use).
 This reserves your trademark while you continue to develop your products/services.
 If you file your application on an intent-to-use basis, you’ll later need to submit specimens and file either the Statement of Use or an Amendment to Allege Use, which demonstrates to the USPTO that you’re using your trademark in commerce.
 I strongly encourage you to read my previous article about use in commerce so that you fully understand its meaning.
 This will help to avoid making mistakes that could lead to an expensive and frustrating trademark opposition or trademark cancellation being filed against you.

 What is Proof of Use for Products?